Prenatal Testing and Diagnosis

 Prenatal, or intrauterine, diagnosis is a process that can identify some birth defects and genetic disorders in your child before birth.

-The Cleveland Clinic Center for Personalized Genetic Healthcare uses several different testing and evaluation techniques to perform prenatal diagnosis.
+Cleveland Clinic's Center for Personalized Genetic Healthcare uses several different testing and evaluation techniques to perform prenatal diagnosis.
 Depending on your age, family health history and other risk factors, you may undergo a blood draw, an ultrasound examination of your pregnancy, or more invasive forms of testing such as chorionic villus sampling or amniocentesis.

 Center for Personalized Genetic Healthcare